We Incubate Artists

 Satellite Collective is led by Artistic Director Kevin Draper.
 We are New York City based, with regional homes on Lake Michigan, and the Pacific Northwest, and participating artists throughout the world.

 Satellite Collective formed in 2010, with members of the New York City Ballet, visual artists, writers, and composers from across the country.
-Since then, Satellite has produced five seasons of multi-disciplinary work in New York City and in Michigan, where our summer residencies are held.
+Since then, Satellite has produced twelve seasons of multi-disciplinary work in New York City and in Michigan, where our summer residencies are held.

 STATEMENT OF PRINCIPLES